YRF Spy Universe: Box office performance

 The universe has been notable for its profit.
-Ek Tha Tiger and its follow-up Tiger Zinda Hai earned a combined profit of ₹1365.63 crore, according to International Business Times.
+Ek Tha Tiger and its follow-ups Tiger Zinda Hai and Tiger 3 earned a combined profit of ₹1365.63 crore, according to International Business Times.

-Critical and public response
+Critical response

 Ek Tha Tiger (2012)

 In India, there was praise for the film's feminist themes, with Marjolaine Gout noting the film is "a roaring, visual, comic feast where the damsel in distress fights back", giving Ek Tha Tiger 3.5 out of 5 stars.
 Anupama Chopra of the Hindustan Times also commended the feminist themes, saying "it's such a pleasure to see a Hindi film heroine not [be] a damsel in distress", while also praising the film's action sequences, giving Ek Tha Tiger 3 out of 5 stars.

-Jahanavi Samant of Mid-Day gave the film the same rating and criticized its tone as being inconsistent, with "Ek Tha Tiger [being] unable to decide whether it is spy action or a love saga".
+Jahanavi Samant of Mid-Day gave the film the same rating and criticised its tone as being inconsistent, with "Ek Tha Tiger [being] unable to decide whether it is spy action or a love saga".
 Ronnie Scheib of Variety gave a positive review, praising the performances of the leads and film's production aesthetic, noting "Kaif impresses in her action-heroine debut, while Salman Khan's thinking-on-his-feet immediacy adds depth to his usual macho muscle.
 Local audiences will no doubt derive a special thrill from the onscreen reunion of stars Khan and Kaif, [with] Aseem Mishra's gorgeous location lensing".

 Tiger Zinda Hai (2017)

 Tiger Zinda Hai opened to mostly positive reviews.
 Taran Adarsh of Bollywood Hungama gave 4.5 stars, and said "Salman is the lifeline, the real treasure of Tiger Zinda Hai.
 He sinks his teeth into the character and, in several sequences, peels off the mask of super-stardom and brings the actor to the fore.
 Katrina is in solid form, in action sequences specifically commands attention."
-Umesh Punwani of Koimoi gave 4 stars, and said "Katrina Kaif is brilliant!
-She has very few dialogues, and no, that's not the reason she's good.
-Working amazingly well with her expressions, she has turned into an athlete for this one.
-Performing a few major action sequences, she is flawless."

 Lasyapriya Sundaram of The Times of India gave 3.5 stars, and said "The film is visually stunning in parts and Salman Khan plays Tiger with roaring confidence and dialogues packed with punch.
 Of course, his fans get a true-blue Salman Khan moment when he bares his torso."
 Rachit Gupta of Filmfare gave 3.5 stars, and said "It may look like a Hollywood action thriller, but at its heart, Tiger Zinda Hai is an unabashed masala movie.
-The heady mixture of an international looking action film and the regular tropes of Hindi cinema make it a pleasing watch."
+The heady mixture of an international-looking action film and the regular tropes of Hindi cinema make it a pleasing watch."